Tracing Mathematical Proficiency Through Problem-Solving Processes: Experiments

 \subsubsection{Evaluation Metrics}

-We evaluate model performance using two standard metrics in knowledge tracing: (1) Accuracy (ACC), which measures the proportion of correctly predicted student responses, and (2) Area Under the ROC Curve (AUC), which captures the ranking quality of predicted correctness probabilities.
-Following prior KT studies, AUC is considered the primary metric due to its robustness to label imbalance across student interactions.
+We evaluated the model performance using two standard metrics in knowledge tracing: (1) Accuracy (ACC), which measures the proportion of correctly predicted student responses, and (2) Area under the ROC Curve (AUC), which captures the ranking quality of the predicted correctness probabilities.
+Following prior KT studies, the AUC was considered the primary metric because of its robustness to label imbalance across the student interactions.